-Iceland is the British supermarket chain known for its frozen foods range and ‘clear cut’ prices.
+Iceland is a British supermarket chain that has more than 900 stores across the UK.
+They are known for their frozen foods range and ‘clear cut’ prices.

-Each of the 660-plus Iceland stores in the UK focuses on offering shoppers a wide range of frozen foods such as frozen prepared meals and frozen vegetables.
+Iceland stores focuses on offering shoppers a wide range of frozen foods such as frozen prepared meals and frozen meat and vegetables.